 - Jalapeño Peppers

 Store extra Lentl Sloppy Joe filling in an airtight container in the refrigerator for up to four days.
-I recommend that you store the sloppy Joe mixture in the container and store your bread separately.
+I recommend storing the sloppy Joe mixture in the container and storing your bread separately.

 💭 Expert Tips

 - You can use pre-cooked lentils for this recipe.
 I find prepared lentils in the refrigerated section of Trader Joe’s.